Bill Volkman

 With the print era of the ministry coming to an end (with the publication of the November/December, 1998, issue of Union Life), it became apparent that the ministry of encouraging Christians to recognize who they are in Christ, and God's desire for intimacy with them, still has a place.
 For this reason, unionlife.com, the official web site of Union Life magazine came into existence.

 Timeless original articles and book excerpts that have been published in Union Life over the years will be available to browsers from time to time.
 New articles will occasionally be posted.
-A recommended booklist, plus timely ads for specific books, will be posted at all times.
+A recommended booklist will be posted at all times.
 And, as time allows, "quiet retreats" in various places will be planned, and a schedule will published.

 Our goal -- our "dedication to an expanding awareness of God's mystery, which is Christ in you" -- remains the same.
 As the revelation of our God's great love and longing for an intimate relationship with His precious children becomes more of a reality to us, it's our heartfelt desire that each person come to know their Creator as Lord and Lover. |